Well, the simple answer to that depends entirely on the amount of income you want each month when you retire, over and

 To do this we would use the standard figure of 4%.

-We use 4% because it represents the standard annuity rate and is also the globally accepted, sustainable rate of withdrawal from post-retirement investment funds i.e. Approved Retirement Funds.
+We use 4% because it represents the standard annuity rate and is also the globally accepted, sustainable rate of withdrawal from post-retirement investment funds i.e. Approved Retirement Funds (ARF) in Ireland.

 If we work with that, then each additional €1,000 you want on top of your state pension each month, would need €300,000 in a pension fund to provide it.

 In other words, you get €1 euro worth of monthly income in retirement for every €300 you have saved.
 Guaranteed income is expensive which is why you need to have an appropriate strategy in place to get the most out of the money you invest.

 That said, annuities are not very popular because the rates are very low right now so they don’t offer great value.
-However, that doesn’t necessarily mean they should be dismissed out of hand though because they certainly have their place.
+However, that doesn’t necessarily mean they should be dismissed out of hand because they certainly have their place.